Justify My Love: Background and release

 By the end of 1990, Madonna was ready to release her first greatest hits collection, titled The Immaculate Collection, after becoming the biggest female singles artist in history, with the most number-one and top-ten hit songs by a woman in both the United States and the United Kingdom.
 According to J. Randy Taraborrelli, author of Madonna: An Intimate Biography, the release was "much more than a mere collection of Madonna's biggest-selling and most popular songs".
-The singer relegated it as a "proud landmark" of her career which had progressed upwards since she broke out in the music scene in 1983.
-Following the completion of the 1990 Blond Ambition World Tour, Madonna began rushing the project aimed to be released in time for the year's Christmas season.
+The singer regarded it as a "proud landmark" of her career, which had progressed upwards since she broke out in the music scene in 1983.
+Following the completion of 1990's Blond Ambition World Tour, Madonna began rushing the project, aiming to release it in time for the year's Christmas season.
 On October 13, 1990, Billboard magazine confirmed that Madonna had been working on new material for the album with Shep Pettibone and Lenny Kravitz.
-The collection had 15 of Madonna's previously released singles, and two new songs, "Justify My Love" and "Rescue Me", were included in order to generate public's interest.
+The collection had 15 of Madonna's previously released singles, and two new songs, "Justify My Love" and "Rescue Me", were included in order to generate the public's interest.

-"Justify My Love" was released as the lead single from The Immaculate Collection in the United States on November 6, 1990.
-It was issued on the United Kingdom on December 1, and in Japan on December 10.
-The artwork for the single, photographed by Patrick Demarchelier and directed by Jeri Heiden, features a picture of Madonna aggressively leaning forward, wearing a sleeveless waistcoast with her hair scrunched up under a black cap, a aggressive expression on her face and a cigarette hanging out of her lips.
+"Justify My Love" was released as the lead single from The Immaculate Collection on November 6, 1990.
+It was issued in Australia on November 19, in the UK on December 1, and in Japan on December 10.
+The artwork for the single, photographed by Patrick Demarchelier and directed by Jeri Heiden, features a picture of Madonna aggressively leaning forward, wearing a sleeveless waistcoast with her hair scrunched up under a black cap, an aggressive expression on her face, and a cigarette hanging out of her lips.
 Carol Clerk, author of Madonnastyle, opined that "it was a particularly masculine pose; Madonna, at times, could look as butch as the next man".
-The picture had previously appeared on the cover of a Interview magazine issue which featured an interview with Madonna, and later was removed from the French version of the single.
-Afterwards, the song was included on Madonna's third greatest hits album Celebration (2009).
+The picture had previously appeared on the cover of an Interview magazine issue which featured an interview with Madonna, and later was removed from the French version of the single.
+Afterwards, the song was included on Madonna's third greatest hits album Celebration (2009), and as a remixed form on Finally Enough Love: 50 Number Ones (2022).